 Namibia is a former German colony, which has been an independent republic since 1990.
 It is a vast country- about 3 times the size of the UK, with a population of just over 2 million.
 Its core exports are diamonds, gold, copper, uranium, copper, lead, zinc, processed fish and cattle.
 Flying into Windhoek, the capital, we will be spending most of our time in the desert away from civilisation- though do pass near the indigenous Himba territory and past some fascinating rock art left over the landscape thousands of years ago.

-There is plenty of further information Namibia out there online- and for a taster of what to expect when climbing the Brandberg, here’s a great piece from National Geographic.
+There is plenty of further information about Namibia online – and for a taster of what to expect when climbing the Brandberg, here’s a great piece from National Geographic.

-It’s also well worth reading the blog from last year’s trip here– and speaking to the returned graduates who have agreed to mentor you through your training.
+It’s also well worth reading blogs from previous trips here– and speaking to the IN NAM Ambassadors who have agreed to mentor you through your training journey.

 The days will be simple – structured by covering vast distances, avoiding the worst of the heat, regularly resting and refuelling, and celebrating at the end of each day with endorphins, cold beverages and good company.
 The average day will go something like this: